mhammond/pywin32/README.md

 Only Python 3 is supported.
 If you want Python 2 support, you want build `228`.

+## Docs

+The docs are a long and sad story, but [there's now an online version](https://mhammond.github.io/pywin32/) of the helpfile that ships with the installers (thanks [@ofek](https://github.com/mhammond/pywin32/pull/1774)!).
+Lots of that is very old, but some is auto-generated and current.
+Would love help untangling the docs!

 ## Support

 Feel free to [open issues](https://github.com/mhammond/pywin32/issues) for